gtheodorio/pulumi-crowdstrike/docs/_index.md

 layout: overview
 ---

-The CrowdStrike provider for Pulumi can be used to provision any of the [supported cloud resources] (#supported_resources) available in CrowdStrike.
+The CrowdStrike provider for Pulumi can be used to provision any of the [supported cloud resources](#supported_resources) available in CrowdStrike.

 The CrowdStrike provider must be configured with credentials to deploy and update resources in CrowdStrike.